 Describe measures that would adequately mitigate potential impacts on habitats that would inhibit animal movement, propagation or feeding patterns, or change food chains.
 Specifically address any obligations imposed by Queensland or Commonwealth legislation or policy or international treaty obligations, such as JAMBA, CAMBA or ROKAMBA.
 Assess the need for buffer zones and the retention, rehabilitation or planting of movement corridors, and propose measures that would avoid waterway barriers or mitigate their construction and operation.
 Assess works in a waterway considering Waterway Barrier Works Development Approvals, Queensland Primary Industries and Fisheries Fish Habitat Management Operational Policy FHMOP 008, 2009.
+Identify potential subsidence impacts and propose ways to manage and minimise those impacts on EPBC listed waters.

 Identify and quantify any potential net loss of environmental values.
 Propose environmental offsets that would counterbalance the remaining loss of environmental values.
-Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008).
-Specific-issue offset policies that will be considered are:
+Proposed environmental offsets will be consistent with the requirements set out in any applicable specific-issue offset policies under the framework of the Queensland Government's Environmental Offset Policy (2008), and any offsets policy published by the Department of Sustainability, Environment, Water, Population and Communities in relation to the EPBC Act.
+Specific-issue offset policies that will be considered include, but are not limited to: